Roshith93/100-days-of-code/r5-log.md

 ### DAY21 - FEB 13th 2021

 **Today's Progress** Did a small project for my friend with CSS animations and keyframes.

+### DAY22 - FEB 14th 2021

+**Today's Progress** Started a small react project to refresh my skill on React.
+User can Sign in, Sign up, Create a project etc are the features